SELECT (Push Query)

 ksqlDB supports the following output refinement types.

-This is the standard output refinement for push queries, for when you would like to see all changes happening.
+This is the standard output refinement for push queries, for when we would like to see all changes happening.

 The following statement shows how to select all records from a